gromacstutorials/gromacstutorials.github.io/sphinx/source/miscellaneous/participation.rst

 Wanna contribute?
 *****************

 Your feedback is always useful.
-A particular thanks to Andrea Corradini who spontaneously send me a very detailed report of the
-:ref:`umbrella-sampling-label` tutorial, and signaled some inconsistencies.

 You can also suggest idea for new a tutorial, or a new section to an existing tutorial, just keep in mind that:

 - the content must be of interest for everyone, not just for the specific issue you are trying to solve,
 - the tutorials must remain relatively simple.